mochangheng/Traffiti/README.md

 ## The code
 Run `runner.py` to train the agent.
 (Recommend using to --nogui option so that the training simulation is not shown)

-Run `benchmark.py` to see the performance of a fixed-time traffic light system
+Run `benchmark.py` to see the performance of a fixed-time traffic light system.

-Run `evaluate.py` to see the performance of the agent
+Run `evaluate.py` to see the performance of the agent.